 And one thing that we are testing, and I have concrete results to say yes or no, on the positive front: we are replying to a lot of reviews and those replies turn to have certain keywords that we might be targeting from an ASO perspective.

-It was the strategy that I used to work with in 2015 when we would put keywords into reviews and would see tremendous results in terms of keyword rankings but, obviously, it was 2015, 5 years ago, and Google and Apple have got a little smarter.
+It was the ASO marketing strategy that I used to work with in 2015 when we would put keywords into reviews and would see tremendous results in terms of keyword rankings but, obviously, it was 2015, 5 years ago, and Google and Apple have got a little smarter.
 So what we are trying to do is see if we can reply to those reviews because we have some keywords that we want to put in there.
-We are still running some tests, we want to be very careful doing it but we are starting to sprinkle in a few different keywords in our replies.
+We are still running some tests, and in our app store optimization steps we want to be very careful doing it but we are starting to sprinkle in a few different keywords in our replies.

 Daniel Peris Molina